jacopoRodeschini/jacopoRodeschini/README.md

 👋 Hi, I’m @jacopoRodeschini,

+I like to think about new ideas and try to solve problems in the spirit of climate and environmental sustainability.

-I’m interested in all things related to science, space, applied mathematics, cloud computing and application.
+Finally, I’m interested in all things related to science, applied Statistics and cloud computing.